VIDEO: Metro Richmond Zoo welcomes newborn pygmy hippo just before Christmas - NewsBreak

 VIDEO: Metro Richmond Zoo welcomes newborn pygmy hippo just before Christmas

-The zoo’s veterinary team examined the three-day-old newborn to find she weighed a healthy 16 pounds, but just one week later, she showed steady growth, weighing in at 24.2 pounds.
+Three days after her birth, the zoo’s veterinary team examined the newborn to find she weighed a healthy 16 pounds, but just one week later, she showed steady growth, weighing in at 24.2 pounds.
 But don’t let the current pint-sized stature of the baby fool you, according to the Metro Richmond Zoo, a full-grown pygmy hippo can weigh up to 600 pounds.

 The baby and her mother, Iris, are currently residing in a cozy, hay-bedded exhibit that is not viewable to the public.
-The zoo says this will give mom and baby privacy and time to bond, but it is expected the pair will soon be moved into a public-facing indoor pool area so the baby can begin swimming.Lottery tickets make great holiday gifts, but not for children
+The zoo says this will give mom and baby privacy and time to bond, but it is expected the pair will soon be moved into a public-facing indoor pool area so the baby can begin swimming.These states are raising their minimum wages in 2023

 The Metro Richmond Zoo is currently the only place in Virginia where people can see hippos, the zoo claims.

-Take a look at photos of the baby below.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Take a look at photos of the baby above.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0